Integrative Physiology of Aging Laboratory

 - If the link does not work, please copy and paste "http://tinyurl.com/yhewscc" into your browser.

 Ideal volunteers for the following research initiatives are healthy adults who are free of cardiovascular disease and other chronic health problems.
-Some medications are okay for certain studies.
+Most medications are okay for the studies.

 Qualified participants receive:

 - Vitamin D Supplementation and Vascular Function.
 This is an intervention study to examine how vitamin D supplementation may improve vascular function in middle aged and older adults with vitamin D deficiency or insufficiency.
 The study will involve 12 weeks of taking vitamin D or placebo tablets and measuring vascular function before, during, and after this period.
 If you are interested in participating in this study contact Candace (303-735-6410; IPAlab@colorado.edu).